Building A House Vs Buying: Which Is Right For You?

 - Less time waiting for construction: Construction projects will require some time to complete.
 If you’re on a time crunch, then buying a turnkey home can allow you to move forward quickly.

 - Usually cheaper: In general, you’ll likely find it cheaper to buy an existing home.
+A home loan is less risky than a land loan, and typically comes with a lower down payment and better interest rate.

 - May find more options in a more popular location: In some areas, all of the suitable lots have already been turned into homes.
 Buying an existing home can place you in the area you desire.